 Grade Level Content Area Assessed Practice(s) Objective ID Item Format

-4 Algebra Abstracting and Generalizing Alg - 1.a SCR - FIB
+4 Algebra Abstracting and Generalizing stracting and Generalizing Alg - 1.a

-Steve used the e same rule to get the number in the \square from the number in the \square △.
+Steve used the e same rule to get the number in n the \Box from the number in the \Box △.

-Steve's Rule 8
+Steve's Rule

-4 Steve's Rule 10
+A Steve's Rule 10

 Steve's Rule 12

-Complete this rule so that it could be Steve's Rule.
+Complete this Complete this rule so that it could be Steve's Rule.

 multiply by, then add

-Scoring Information
+Scoring Infor Scoring Information

 Key multiply by 2 , then add 2

+This item was revised for the nurnose of this d ocument.
+The original version of this item anneared d in the 2011